River Don, Yorkshire: Wortley Footbridge

 This footbridge is on the Barnsley Boundary Walk, upstream of Tin Mill Dam.
 It provides a drier alternative to the adjacent set of stepping stones when the river level is high.
 The bridge has an above-deck truss design and is constructed largely of tubular steel.
 It was manufactured by Tubewrights Ltd of Newport (Monmouthshire).
 This was a company that specialised in the fabrication of tubular steel structures.
 It had other factories in London, Liverpool and Glasgow and was in business from 1899 until 1981.
 In 1961, the company employed 1,200 people.
-This pre-fabricated design of footbridge was popular in the years immediately after World War II and examples can be found all over Britain.
+This pre-fabricated design of footbridge was popular in the years immediately after the Second World War and examples can be found all over Britain.

 Oughtibridge Station Lane Bridge

 Station Lane bridge carries the unclassified road from Oughtibridge to Grenoside over the River Don.
-The station referred to is the “Oughty Bridge Station” (east of the road bridge) on the former Great Central Railway Company's Sheffield to Manchester route.
+The station referred to is the "Oughty Bridge Station" (east of the road bridge) on the former Great Central Railway Company's Sheffield to Manchester route.
 It opened in 1845 and closed to passengers in 1959.

 Like most of the upper Don, the river at Oughtibridge appears fairly benign, with it having a small flow and being easily fordable below the weir to the south of the bridge.
 However, as discussed in the Flooding section above, its wide catchment area and the sometimes-extreme weather in the Pennines makes the river susceptible to occasional flooding.
 The two photographs illustrate the contrast.